Glossary

 Prevalence

 Occurrence of a disorder in the general population.
-Ie. endometriosis has an estimated prevalence of one in ten reproductive aged women, and those assigned female at birth, which equates to ~200 million worldwide.
+Ie. endometriosis has an estimated prevalence of one in ten reproductive-aged women (and those assigned female at birth) which equates to a prevalence of ~190 million affected worldwide.

 Primary infertility